sam-goodwin/punchcard/docs/4-shapes.md

 ```

 # Validation and Serialization
-The framework makes use of Shapes to type-check your code against its Schema and safely serialize and deserialize values at runtime.
+The framework makes use of Shapes to type-check your code against its schema and safely serialize and deserialize values at runtime.
 The application code is only concerned with a deserialized and validated value, and so the system is protected from bad data at both *compile time* and *runtime*.

 For reference, the above Topic's Shape:
 ```ts